 Families are not eligible to stay if there is:

 - Evidence of ongoing substance abuse or other behavior that would compromise the safety of others at the Ronald McDonald House.
 Individuals receiving medicated assisted medical care (i.e. methadone or buprenorphine) as part of a treatment program and meet all other criteria are eligible to stay.

 - Involvement in a DHHS/CPS open assessment or case including physical abuse, neglect, emotional maltreatment or sexual abuse that may compromise the safety of others at Ronald McDonald House.
 Consideration of eligibility may be given to families based on current circumstances.

 - Current conviction or involvement in a domestic violence relationship that will compromise the safety of others at the Ronald McDonald House.

 - Criminal justice system involvement (i.e. probation, parole, or an active Protection from Abuse Order).
 Consideration of eligibility regarding probation or parole may be given to families based on current circumstances.

 How do I request a room for my family?

-Referrals are made by Social Workers from their respective medical facilities.
+Referrals are made by social workers or medical staff from their respective medical facilities.
 In the case of outpatient medical appointments, referrals are made by the physician’s office.
-After the referral has been sent to the House, please call the morning of the day you need the accommodations to verify availability.
+After the referral has been received by the House, please call the morning of the day you need the accommodations to verify availability.